Ben Crisp is an award-winning screenwriter and director, and tertiary education manager and academic.

 His credits include Season 1 and 2 of the hit ABC TV comedy series Squinters, starring Tim Minchin and Academy Award nominee Jackie Weaver, as well as the Logie Award-winning series The Living Room for Network Ten, starring Amanda Keller and Chris Brown.

 Ben is the writer and creator of the ABC comedy series Goober, winner of Best Australian Comedy at Melbourne Web Fest.
 He has been nominated for the Australian Writers’ Guild AWGIE Award and the Western Australia Premier’s Book Award, and was the recipient of Screen Australia’s Enterprise People, the Colin Thiele Scholarship for Creative Writing, and the University of Adelaide Dean’s Commendation for Doctoral Thesis Excellence.

-Ben is the current Director of Sydney Film School, has a PhD in Creative Writing, and his academic teaching features in the bachelor programs at the Australian Film Television and Radio School (AFTRS) and the National Institute of Dramatic Arts (NIDA).
-He is the co-author, with renowned playwright and screenwriter Stephen Sewell, of the writing chapter “Having Something To Say And Saying It Well” in The Palgrave Handbook of Screen Production.
+Ben served as Director of Sydney Film School, where his curriculum is still taught.
+He has a PhD in Creative Writing, and his teaching features in the higher education programs at the Australian Film Television and Radio School (AFTRS) and the National Institute of Dramatic Arts (NIDA).
+He is a regular juror for the International Emmy Awards’ Sir Peter Ustinov Television Scriptwriting Award, and is the co-author of the chapter “Having Something To Say And Saying It Well” in The Palgrave Handbook of Screen Production.